genropy/genropy_saved/docs/genro/components/components/th.rst

 **Footnotes**:

-.. [#] For more information on absolute and relative paths, check the :ref:`genro_datapath` documentation page.
 .. [#] The title of the view page is taken from the :ref:`genro_name_long` of the :ref:`genro_table` to which the current webpage refers to.
 .. [#] The :ref:`genro_formbuilder` allows to create in a simple way a :ref:`genro_form`.
 Follow the links for more information.
 .. [#] We remember you that the name of the ``th_webpage`` can be the one you prefer, but as a convention we suggest you to call it with ``name of table`` + ``_page`` suffix.